nationalarchives/design-system/src/components/pagination/index.md

 ## Previous and next pages

-Show only a previous and next with no numbers if your pagination isn't part of a numbered sequence.
+Show only a previous and next with no numbers if your pagination isn’t part of a numbered sequence.

 {{ example({ group: "components", item: "pagination", example: "previous-next", html: true, nunjucks: true, size: "xs" }) }}